Food Health Social Issues

 Should You Eat Soy?

-Legumes like soy make up a substantial portion of the diets in the Blue Zones — the areas around the world known for longevity, with many people living to 100 years or older.
-Traditional Okinawans — who live in the Blue Zone of Okinawa, Japan — eat a lot of soy, mainly in the form of tofu and miso.
-And they have among the world’s highest life expectancies.
-And the soy-eating Okinawan elders are among the healthiest people in the world, as demonstrated by the Okinawa Centenarian Study, a 25-year study sponsored by the Japanese Ministry of Health, Labour, and Welfare.
-Compared to North Americans, they have a staggering 80% less breast cancer and prostate cancer — and less than half the ovarian cancer and colon cancer.
+Traditional Okinawans, who live in the Blue Zone of Okinawa, Japan, eat a lot of soy, mainly in the form of tofu and miso.
+They have among the world’s highest life expectancies.
+And those tend to be healthy life-spans.
+Soy-eating Okinawan elders are among the healthiest people in the world.
+Compared to North Americans, they have a staggering 80% less breast cancer and prostate cancer, and less than half the ovarian cancer and colon cancer.

 What is Soy?